 In accordance with section 8 of the Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019 we deliver our Relationships and Sex Education (SRE) curriculum in aan age appropriate way.
 We provide a framework in which sensitive discussions can take place, prepare pupils for puberty, and give them an understanding of sexual development and the importance of health and hygiene, help pupils develop feelings of self-respect, confidence and empathy, create a positive culture around issues of sexuality and relationships and teach pupils the correct vocabulary to describe themselves and their bodies.
 We use the comprehensive programme SCARF: Safety, Caring, Achievement, Resilience, Friendship to support us in delivering our RSE curriculum.

 Our online safety curriculum uses a range of games and material from the NSPCC, ThinkUKnow and Internet Matters.
 We have reglar assemblies to support our children to grow in their understanding and awareness of how to use the internet safely, respectfully and creatively.

 We are developing our uniquely local curriculum, Curriculum Kerenick.

 For information on the different curriculum areas, click on the links below:

-If you require any further information regarding the curriculum your child will be following please contact Ms Duffy or your child’s class teacher.
+If you require any further information regarding the curriculum your child will be following please contact the your child’s class teacher.